-Figure 10 Active energy.
+Figure 9 Active Energy.
 Estimations.

-Related to estimations, two communication objects are shown: "Estimated energy consumption" and "Estimated cost", being possible to configure the following:
+Related to estimations, two communication objects come up: "Estimated Energy Consumption" and "Estimated Cost", being possible to configure the following:

-- Minimum time between sendings: allows setting the minimum time, in seconds, that should pass between two consecutive sendings of the corresponding object ("Estimated energy consumption" and/or "Estimated cost"), no matter if they are cyclic sendings or sendings due to a change of the value.
+- Minimum Time Between Sendings: allows setting the minimum time, in seconds, that should pass between the sending of every two consecutive values of the corresponding object ("Estimated Energy Consumption" and/or "Estimated Cost"), no matter if they correspond to a cyclic sending or to a sending due to a change of the value.
 Valid times are [5-255] seconds.
-This minimum time between sendings will only take effect if a value other than 0 is parameterized for the fields "Cycle time" or "Send on Value Change". - Cycle time: allows setting the period for sending the objects "Estimated energy consumption" and/or "Estimated cost", in seconds.
+This minimum time between the two will only be taken into account if a value other than "0" is parameterised for the fields "Cycle Time" or "Send on Value Change". - Cycle Time: allows setting the period for sending the objects "Estimated Energy Consumption" and/or "Estimated Cost", in seconds.
 In other words, every how much time these values will be sent to the KNX bus.

-Note: if the value specified here (x) is lower than the minimum time between sendings (y), the latter will prevail, resulting in sendings taking place only every "y" seconds.
-If "0" is parameterized for "Cycle time", no periodic sending of the associated communication object will take place.
+Note: if the value specified here (x) is lower than the minimum time between sendings (y), the latter will prevail, resulting in a sending taking place only every "y" seconds.
+If "0" is parameterised for "Cycle Time", no periodic sending of the associated communication object will take place.

-Send on value change: allows setting a certain value so that whenever a change in the estimated consumption (either in kWh or in units of the local currency) greater than this value is detected, a new sending of the corresponding communication object ("Estimated energy consumption") or "Estimated cost") will happen.
+Send on Value Change: allows setting a certain value so that whenever a change in the estimated consumption (either in kWh or in units of the local currency) greater than this value is detected, a new sending of the corresponding communication object ("Estimated Energy Consumption") ł or "Estimated Cost") will happen.
 If there is no need of this feature, this field can be left with value "0".

-Note: if a value other than 0 is set for the fields "Cycle time" and "Send on value change", the associated objects ("Estimated energy consumption" and "Estimated cost") will also be sent to the KNX bus whenever the value "1" is received through the communication object "Global Request".
+Note: if a value other than "0" is set for the fields "Cycle time" and "Send on Value Change", the associated objects ("Estimated Energy Consumption" and "Estimated Cost") will also be sent to the KNX bus whenever the value "1" is received through the "Global Request" communication object.

 Hourly Values.
-From this section it is possible to enable the sending of communication objects related to the energy consumption during the last hour, either in kWh (object "Last hour energy consumption") or as the associated cost (object "Last hour cost").
+From this section it is possible to enable the sending of the communication objects related to the energy consumption during the last hour, either in kWh (object "Last Hour Energy Consumption") or as the associated cost (object "Last Hour Cost").
 These objects will be shown once their own parameters have been enabled.